mozilla/normandy/docs/dev/driver.rst

    :param learnMoreUrl: URL to open when the "Learn More" button is clicked.
    :param surveyId: Extra data to be stored in telemetry.
    :param surveyVersion: Extra data to be stored in telemetry.
-   :param testing: Extra data to be stored in telemetry when Normandy is in testing.
+   :param testing: Extra data to be stored in telemetry when Normandy is in testing mode.
    :returns: A Promise that resolves with an event emitter.

    The emitter returned by this function can be subscribed to using ``on``